Rewire Your Brain By Increasing Neuroplasticity

 Social interaction increases neuroplasticity in several ways.

-Emotional and social interaction involves using multiple senses (sight, sound, touch, etc.), which can help stimulate the brain in different ways.
+Emotional and social interaction involves using multiple senses (sight, sound, touch, etc.), which can help stimulate the brain differently.

 Additionally, engaging in meaningful conversations and social activities can help to increase the production of certain hormones, such as oxytocin, which improves brain plasticity.
 [17]